amanica/gcode_cutter/README.md

-I could not find this functionality in `RepetierHost` or `PrusaSlicer` so I had to make this so that I don't have to re-print a whole print where my filament jammed when about three quarters done :'( (I did originally use the `PrusaSlicer` functionality to create the gcode but I used connectors etc, so I can't re-create the same gcode, so I needed to modify the gcode that I have already).
+I could not find this functionality in `RepetierHost` or `PrusaSlicer` so I had to make this so that I don't have to re-print a whole print where my filament jammed when about three quarters done :'( (I did originally use the `PrusaSlicer` cut functionality to create the gcode but I used connectors etc, so I can't re-create the same gcode, so I needed to modify the gcode that I have already).

 ## Install